This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Changes in the routine, including a new schedule or a death in the family.

-• Separation anxiety if you’re gone for a long period of time for work or play.
+• Separation anxiety if you’re away from home for long periods of time.

-If a dog won’t eat due to stress, it should go back to normal soon after the stressor is out of the picture.
-If you notice anxiety is significantly affecting your pup’s ability to eat regular meals, you can talk to your vet who may recommend a behavioral professional to help.
+If your dog is not eating due to stress, don’t worry — their eating habits should go back to normal after the stressor is out of the picture.
+If you notice that anxiety is significantly affecting your pup’s ability to eat their regular meals, talk with your vet who may recommend a behavioral professional to help.

 Do You Have a Shy Dog?

-If you have an especially sensitive dog, you may need to pay careful attention to where they’re eating.
-Some dogs chow down better alone with no distractions (like other dogs competing for a bite).
-Scolding one dog for stealing another’s food may also discourage one from eating for fear of being punished.
-Reducing stress and following a consistent routine are advised.
+If you have an especially sensitive dog, you may need to pay careful attention to where they eat.
+Some dogs chow down better alone without distractions — especially if said “distraction” is another dog trying to steal a bite of their food.
+Scolding one dog for stealing another’s food may also discourage them from eating for fear of being punished.
+If your pup does better dining alone, try to find a quiet, distraction-free place where they can enjoy their meals solo.

 Is Your Dog’s Food Suitable?

-Or, maybe it’s the food itself!
-Like us, dogs enjoy tasty, high-quality food to munch on.
-If you suspect that your pup isn’t a huge fan of the food on the menu, check the food’s “Best If Used By” date and be sure you’re storing it as the instructions on the package recommend.
+Just like us humans, dogs want tasty, high-quality food to munch on.
+If your pup is not a fan of what’s on the menu, first check their dog food’s “Best If Used By” date to make sure it’s still good.
+Also double-check that you’re storing the food as recommended on the packaging, so it doesn’t go bad.

-Low-quality ingredients might also be to blame for your dog’s disinterest in mealtime.
-Finding food options (both dry and wet) that use whole ingredients that you actually recognize is a great strategy for finding something that will taste good to your dog.
-And if you’re adding a new food to the rotation, be sure to introduce it slowly to give your dog time to adapt to the new taste and texture.
+Low-quality ingredients may also be to blame for your dog’s disinterest in their food.
+Higher quality ingredients aren’t just better for your dog — they taste better.
+Choose a dog food with all-natural ingredients, and real protein as the #1 ingredient — like our Jinx kibble or wet food.
+And if you’re adding a new food to your pup’s mealtime rotation, be sure to introduce it slowly to give your dog time to adapt to the new taste and texture.

-Finally, your dog’s palate might just be…bored!
-No one wants to eat the same thing every single day, even if it’s your favorite dish.
-Try mixing things up with various wet food flavors or toppers to jazz up their bowl.
+Finally, if your dog is not eating, they might just be … bored!
+No one wants to eat the same thing every single day, even if it’s their favorite dish.
+Try mixing things up by adding wet food as a mix in or toppers to your dog’s regular meal, and bring some excitement back to mealtime.

-Should You Try a New Option for Your Dog?
+Should You Try a New Food Option for Your Dog?

-At Jinx, our goal was to create recipes that were both nutritious for the modern dog (vs. for wolves) and palatable (aka tasty).
+At Jinx, our goal is to create recipes that are both nutritious and tasty.
 During an independent extended feeding study, 9 out of 10 dogs preferred the taste of Jinx to the leading kibble brands.
 If you want to treat your dog to a taste test, try any of our Kibble Samplers or curated bundles.
+Just remember, if you change your dog’s food you should do so gradually to avoid upsetting their stomach.

-When it comes down to it, some dogs are simply picky with what they eat.
-On top of choosing highly palatable, nutritious food (we’ll just leave this link here), you can also try adding a splash of warm water on top of their kibble to bring out the aromas and soften up the dry food.
-If you also feed wet food, you can warm it up before adding it to their dry food.
+When it comes down to it, some dogs are simply picky eaters.
+On top of choosing highly palatable, nutritious food (we’ll just leave this link here), you can also try adding a splash of warm water to their kibble to enhance the aroma, sprinkling it with a meal topper, or mixing dry and wet food together to create some textural variation.
+Here at Jinx, we also have curated packs geared toward picky eaters.
+Find more tips for dealing with your picky eater in this article.

-Lastly, whenever your dog eats their food, praise them!
-It’ll reinforce their positive behavior and encourage them to eat future meals.
+Lastly, whenever your pup eats their food — praise them!
+This reinforces their positive behavior, and encourages them to eat future meals.

 When to Talk to Your Vet

-Sometimes, a dog not eating food or drinking water is a sign of something more serious.
-If your pup has experienced any of the thing below, take them to your vet ASAP:
+Sometimes, a dog not eating food or drinking water is a sign of a more serious health issue.
+If your pup has experienced any of the below, contact your vet ASAP:

 • Hasn’t eaten in 24 hours and is sick/has diarrhea